 Address: 31 Hot Springs Rd, Boulder, MT 59632

 The facility also prohibits alcohol, smoking, and drugs, which helps visitors focus on their well-being during their stays.
-Travelers interested in relaxing at a hot spring during an adventure vacation will enjoy the peaceful setting of Boulder Hot Springs with its snow-capped mountains and verdant valleys.
+Travelers interested in relaxing in a hot spring during an adventure vacation will enjoy the peaceful setting of Boulder Hot Springs with its snow-capped mountains and verdant valleys.
 The property encompasses almost 300 acres of rustic countryside.

-See Related: Best Romantic Getaways in USA
+See Related: Best Romantic Getaways in the USA

 15. Spa Hot Springs Motel

 Address: 202 W Main Street, White Sulphur Springs, MT 59645